BrunoDatoMeneses/AMOEBA3/documentation/usage.md

     //intantiate an ellsa
     StudiedSystem studiedSystem = new myStudiedSystem();
-    AMOEBA ellsa = new AMOEBA("path/to/my/configFile.xml", studiedSystem);
+    ELLSA ellsa = new ELLSA("path/to/my/configFile.xml", studiedSystem);
 }
 ```
 With that you get a perfectly functioning ellsa, but it can only be [controlled with the GUI](gui.md), which can be very limiting.